biojava/biojava.github.io/wiki/BioJava_3_Use_Cases.md

 This page will contain a bunch of [use-cases](http://en.wikipedia.org/wiki/Use_case) which will drive development for BioJava 3.
-Please add them below - as simple or as complex as you wish!
+Please add them below - Where possible please follow the template.

+Use cases should describe a task or goal that will be performed.
+Typically the task will be performed by a user with the assistance of an application (or a component of an application).
+The goal of the BioJava developers will be to make sure the new BioJava API is sufficient to allow such a application to be built.
+They will also endevour to provide a reference example to both demonstrate how such a task can be implemented and to show that the API is sufficient to implement the task.

 Use case template
 =================